heyudude/Beer-recipe-scraper/README.md

   original gravity is defined as the relative density of the wort – the liquid that will ferment and become beer.
   That density revolves mostly around the quantity of fermentable sugars in the wort, which are fermented by the yeast and become alcohol.
-In terms of usefulness, OG is regarded as a guide to the alcoholic strength of the finished beer, but in a more brewer-friendly term than, say, ABV, which is very clear to anyone who wants to purchase any alcoholic beverage.
+In terms of usefulness, OG is regarded as a guide to the alcoholic strength of the finished beer, but in a more brewer-friendly term.

-While an immense amount of effort and work went into making beers, consumers must be able to glance at a beer’s vital stats and immediately comprehend what they mean – and make more informed decisions as a result.
+* **FG:** If the fermentation is finished, the specific gravity is called the final gravity (abbreviated FG).
+  For example, for a typical strength beer, OG could be 1.050 and FG could be 1.010.

 **Table of content:**
 * [Installation](#installation)